jeremyseow/AWS/Learning Path/AWS/Database Fundamentals/Non-Relational DBs/AWS DynamoDB/Secondary Index.md

 	- Every secondary index is automatically maintained by DynamoDB.
 When you add, modify, or delete items in the base table, any indexes on that table are also updated to reflect these changes

 - Differences with indexes in Relational Database
-	- Each query can only use one index.
-If you want to query and match on two different columns, you need to create an index that can do that properly
+	- ==Each query can only use one index.== If you want to query and match on two different columns, you need to create an index that can do that properly
 	- When you write your queries, you need to specify exactly which index should be used for each query.
 It is not like a relational database that has a query analyzer, which can automatically decide which indexes to use for our query.
 Here, you need to be explicit and tell DynamoDB what index to use

 - 2 types of secondary indexes